BTNSG/plugin-mouseHover/Readme.markdown

 * In the case of images, _mouseHover_ events are dispatched if the cursor is anywhere within the image's rectangular frame.
 Mouse Hover cannot tell which part of the image is transparent and which has colored content.

 * Except for sliders, Mouse Hover works out of the box with Corona's widgets like buttons and switches.
-If you want to detect hovers on sub-elements of a widget (e.g. rows of a table view, objects in a scroll view, etc) then `"mouseHover` event listeners will need to be specifically added to those sub-elements.
+If you want to detect hovers on sub-elements of a widget (e.g. rows of a table view, objects in a scroll view, etc) then `"mouseHover"` event listeners will need to be specifically added to those sub-elements.

 ### Note: Propagation protocol for overlapping objects